Karmantrex/Useful_scripts/README.md

 # 🕒 Timezone Enforcer for macOS

-This script enforces the system timezone to **America/New_York (EST)** on macOS using a LaunchAgent and helper script.
+This script enforces the system timezone to **America/New_York (EST)** on macOS using a LaunchAgent and helper script. this script requires to enter the system password one time.
 ---

 ## ⚙️ Before You Start